-1 As of the date April 14, 2021, the definition of "broadband internet access service" in 47 CFR 8.1(b) is "a mass market retail service by wire or radio that provides the capability to transmit data to and receive data from all or substantially all internet endpoints, including any capabilities that are incidental to and enable the operation of the communications service, but excluding dial-up internet access service.
+1 As of the date August 2April 14, 2021, the definition of "broadband internet access service" in 47 CFR 8.1(b) is "a mass market retail service by wire or radio that provides the capability to transmit data to and receive data from all or substantially all internet endpoints, including any capabilities that are incidental to and enable the operation of the communications service, but excluding dial-up internet access service.
 This term also encompasses any service that the [Federal Communications] Commission finds to be providing a functional equivalent of the service described in the previous sentence or that is used to evade the protections set forth in this part."

-- f.
-Payment assistance for delinquent property taxes to prevent homeowner tax foreclosures; - g.
-Measures to prevent homeowner displacement, such as home repairs to maintain the habitability of a home or assistance to enable households to receive clear title to their properties; - h.
-Counseling or educational efforts by housing counseling agencies approved by HUD, or legal services, targeted to households eligible to be served with funding from the HAF Program related to foreclosure prevention or displacement, in an aggregate amount up to 5% of the funding from the HAF Program received by CIHA; - i.
-Reimbursement of funds expended by CIHA, by a state, local government, or entity described in clause (3) or (4) of the definition above of "eligible entity" during the period beginning on January 21, 2020, and ending on the date that the first funds are disbursed by CIHA under the HAF Program, for a qualified expense (other than any qualified expense paid directly or indirectly by another federal funding source, or any qualified expenses described in clauses (f), (g), (h), or (j) of this definition) (form to be provided by Treasury); and - j.
+qualified expense paid directly or indirectly by another federal funding source, or any qualified expenses described in clauses (f), (g), (h), or (j) of this definition) (form to be provided by Treasury); and

+- j.
 Planning, community engagement, needs assessment, and administrative expenses related to CIHA's disbursement of HAF Program Funds for qualified expenses, in an aggregate amount not to exceed 15% of the funding from the HAF Program received by CIHA. - 2.
-Duplication of Assistance.
+Arrearages.
+Arrearages of qualified expenses are eligible for purposes of HAF regardless of the date they were incurred, including if they arose before January 2020, - Duplication of Assistance.
 An Eligible Homeowner that occupies a Dwelling for which that Homeowner is receiving or has already received other federal assistance may receive HAF Program assistance, provided that HAF Program Funds are not applied to costs that have been or will be reimbursed under any other federal assistance.
 To the extent feasible, CIHA will ensure that any financial assistance provided to an Eligible Homeowner pursuant to the HAF Program Funds is not duplicative of any other Federally funded rental assistance provided to such Homeowner. - a.
 If an Eligible Homeowner receives homeowner assistance other than through the HAF Program, the HAF Program Funds may only be used to pay for costs that are not paid for by the other homeowner assistance.
 When providing HAF Program Funds, CIHA must review the Eligible Homeowner's income and sources of assistance to confirm that the HAF Program Funds do not duplicate any other assistance, including federal, state, and local assistance provided for the same costs.